Pakistani popular music: The heyday of Pakistan pop music (1990–onwards): emergence of bands and popular singers

 Recording companies like EMI Pakistan, Pepsi Pakistan Inc. and Sound Master started taking note of the new and rising stars.
 They started signing contracts with bands including Strings, Vital Signs, Junoon, Benjamin Sister, and Awaz who would later become iconic pop-rock bands.
 At this time, various rock/pop bands earned a lot of recognition abroad after Vital Signs made its debut international concert in the United States in 1993.

-Abrar-ul-Haq, since his debut with Billo De Ghar (1995), became known as the "King of Pakistani Pop", having sold over 40.3 million albums worldwide.
+Abrar-ul-Haq, since his debut with Billo De Ghar (1995), became known as the "King of Pakistani pop and bhangra", having sold over 40.3 million albums worldwide.

 Hadiqa Kiani made her debut in Adnan Sami & Zeba Bakhtiar starrer "Sargam" in 1995 which became a phenomenal hit and the music album of the movie was a chartbuster in Lollywood Top 10 (PTV), Yeh Hai Filmi Dunya (NTM) and FM channels.
 But Hadiqa continued her music career more as a pop artist instead of a playback.
 Her albums "Raaz, Rung and Roshni" sold millions and made her an ultimate female pop star after Nazia Hassan.
-In 1997, Hadiqa became the second international female singer in the world to be signed by Pepsi Pakistan.
+In 1997, Hadiqa became the second international female singer in the world to be signed by Pepsi.

-In 1999, following the Kargil War, all Indian channel broadcasts were limited or banned in Pakistan and after Pervaiz Musharraf's coup d'état, the media was privatised.
+Following the Kargil War, all Indian channel broadcasts were limited or banned in Pakistan and after Pervaiz Musharraf's coup d'état, the media was privatised.
 To cater to the needs of thousands who watched the Indian channels with regularity, programmes were broadcast to match the Indian content.
 Seeing this as an opportunity, bands returned on the music scene and started producing videos with much richer content.
 In 2002–03, Ghazanfar Ali, producer and CEO of the Indus Media Group started his very first venture into the music industry with Indus Music, a channel dedicated to music following the formats used by Western Music Channels.
 The channel started as a part of the Indus Vision channel and was later started as a separate channel in 2003.
 With nothing much to watch than a few Pakistani channels, the youngsters in the country would settle in for Indus Music and would become interested in music once again.
 In 2006 Indus TV Network in an agreement with MTV Intn;l converted Indus Music into MTV Pakistan which continued till 2011 to again become Indus Music.